techidaily/site-win11-tips/source/_posts/how-to-bypass-disruptions-caused-by-new-windows-updates.md

 ## 3\.
 Do a System Restore

  A System Restore is another method to take your users to a previous point.
 Like the Backup Restore above, it’s good to try this method if you believe it can fix your Windows issues.
 But then again, a System Restore requires setting up a restore point beforehand.
-We have covered in detail[how you can carry out a System restore](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) , so make sure you check out the guide.
+We have covered in detail [how you can carry out a System restore](https://www.makeuseof.com/tag/system-restore-factory-reset-work-windows-10/) , so make sure you check out the guide.

 ## 4\.
 Do a Complete Factory Reset

  A Factory reset is the last resort that can, in most cases, fix all your Windows woes.
 It works by completely wiping out your Windows system files and then reinstalling your Windows again.
-We have also done a[detailed guide on doing a Factory Reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) before; follow all the steps diligently and your Windows will be reset in a few minutes.
+We have also done a [detailed guide on doing a Factory Reset](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) before; follow all the steps diligently and your Windows will be reset in a few minutes.

 ## Fixing Problems Caused by Windows Updates